A Linearly Convergent Douglas-Rachford Splitting Solver for Markovian Information-Theoretic Optimization Problems: Convergence Analysis

 Remarkably, the rate of convergence with K{\L} inequality is Q-linear, or in other words, monotonic convergence in terms of the error between variables $\lVert w^k-w^{k-1}\rVert$ in consecutive steps is guaranteed, while the R-linear rate is non-monotonic, hence a weaker rate.
 However, the weaker R-linear rate comes with milder assumptions imposed on the linear constraints, in particular, the full row rank assumptions are lifted.

-In the rest of this part, we aim at proving that the sequence $\{w^k\}_{k\in\mathbb{N}}$ obtained from any of the proposed two algorithms satisfies the K{\L} properties.
+In the rest of this part, we aim to prove that the sequence $\{w^k\}_{k\in\mathbb{N}}$ obtained from any of the proposed two algorithms satisfies the K{\L} property.
 The results are based on the following lemmas.
-We start with that corresponding to the first algorithm \eqref{eq:main_gen_alg}. \begin{lemma} Let $\mathcal{L}_c$ be defined as in \eqref{eq:ib_alm}.
-For the sequence $\{w^k\}_{k\in\mathbb{N}}$ obtained from the algorithm \eqref{eq:main_gen_alg} where $w^k:=(p^k,Bq^k,\nu^k)$, if it is bounded and converges to a stationary point $w^*$ satisfying \eqref{eq:sta_point}, then we have:
+We start with a lemma developed for \textit{Solver \Romannum{1}}. \begin{lemma} Let $\mathcal{L}_c$ be defined as in \eqref{eq:ib_alm}.
+For the sequence $\{w^k\}_{k\in\mathbb{N}}$ obtained from \textit{Solver \Romannum{1}} where $w^k:=(p^k,Bq^k,\nu^k)$, if it is bounded and converges to a stationary point $w^*$ satisfying \eqref{eq:sta_point}, then we have:

 and